Product-driven innovation starts with empathy-driven design

 Agnieszka is a Design Director at Star.
 An award-winning interaction designer with a knack for analytic thinking and passion for emerging technologies, she works with Star's global partners designing medical equipment, vehicle HMIs, voice interfaces, augmented reality experiences and more.
 Endlessly curious, she's experimenting with machine learning as a design material and is a published researcher, avid prototyper and experienced facilitator.

-Empathy-driven product design Rlhkbapm
+Empathy-driven product design Raoq5pb5m

 Todd Simmons